This page lists the highlights of the Dogwood release.

 The labels that identify two of the course team member roles in the LMS now match the labels for those same roles in Studio.
 In the LMS, on the Instructor Dashboard Membership page, the “Course Staff” role is now labeled “Staff”, and the “Instructor” role is now labeled “Admin”.

 No changes were made to the privileges granted by these roles.
-For more information, see Course Staffing in the Building and Running an Open edX Course guide.
+For more information, see Planning Course Staff in the Building and Running an Open edX Course guide.

 No changes were made to the privileges that system administrators set in the Django admin console, or to their labels.